I want you to know that I am hiding something from you / since what I might be is uncontainable (2019)

 Key words: Black visibility; opacity; stand-point theory; Black spatiality; positionality; phenomneology; hesitation; Fanon; objectification; racial capitalism; the gaze; raciaization; Blackness; recognition; tricskter

-The second room visualizes the violence inherent in attempts to render the other transparent.
-The installation in this room features an exploded view of the artist’s body, with larger than life body parts printed on acrylic and hung from the gallery ceiling.
-Similar to a previous piece by the artist (see ‘Somatic Sation’ exhibition, 2017; “Radical Imaginaries”, 2015), this dismantling of the black body visualizes Frantz Fanon’s description of the process of racialization: “my body returned to me spread-eagled, disjointed, redone, draped in mourning on this white winter’s day.”
-Light bulbs are placed in between the sheets of acrylic, projecting the image of the artist’s body onto the gallery walls.
-Viewers are invited to navigate the room, with the projected images painted onto their clothes and skin, implicating them in the violence of the aftermath of a moment of racialization.
-While the installation serves in part to depict both the physical and psychological impacts of such biases on the day to day lives of Black people, it also hints at resistance in the creation of a new alterity and hybridity.
+The second room is a light and audio installation that visualizes the violence inherent in attempts to render the other transparent.
+The installation in this room features an exploded view of the artist’s body, with limbs printed on acrylic and hung from the gallery ceiling.
+Building on ideas and visual explorations from earlier works (see ‘Somatic Sation’ exhibition, 2017; “Radical Imaginaries”, 2015), this dismantling of the black body visualizes Frantz Fanon’s description of the process of racialization: “my body returned to me spread-eagled, disjointed, redone, draped in mourning on this white winter’s day.”

 The artist would like to acknowledge funding support from the Ontario Arts Council, an agency of the Government of Ontario.